- How it Works

 3. Increasing reproducibility and reducing error rates.

 There has been a swathe of reports on the reproducibility crisis in preclinical biological research, with some reports suggesting that up to 50% of research is not reproducible.
-Irreproducibility can take many forms: sample mix-ups, human to human variances and additional uncontrolled factors.
+Irreproducibility can take many forms: sample mix-ups, human-to-human variances and additional uncontrolled factors.
 Fortunately, a solution to many of these can be found by the increased use of automation.
-Digitally encoded protocols should decrease sample mix-ups, as well as reduce human to human variances and errors.
-Systems which combine automation with the collection of environmental data will allow for the generation of structured biological datasets.
+Digitally encoded protocols should decrease sample mix-ups, as well as reduce human-to-human variances and errors.
+Systems that combine automation with the collection of environmental data will allow for the generation of structured biological datasets.
 This is important for the teams looking to leverage machine learning within their research.
 Whilst there is a huge cost associated with experimental error and irreproducible research, we believe the greatest cost is actually in the time lost in chasing false trails.
-Experiments which need to be repeated delay the development process, whilst experiments with false positives can lead to teams wasting months of precious time.
+Experiments that need to be repeated delay the development process, whilst experiments with false positives can lead to teams wasting months of precious time.
 Giving teams the option to conduct lower variance experiments, should lead to less time wasted further down the value chain.
 This represents a greater strategic benefit than the immediate cost savings from a failed experiment.

 4. Increased process throughput